Every year is different but the main activities in an NYO composers’ year might include:

 Sometimes we feel that the young composers who apply have an expectation of what we want to see and hear.
 You might be surprised.
 We are certainly interested in composers who have engaged with new and recent classical music (and a passion for classical music, given it’s the NYO, makes sense).
 If you love the piece by the big names in ‘contemporary classical’ music and are inspired by them (for example György Ligeti, Kaija Saariaho, Harrison Birtwistle, Steve Reich and/or Unsuk Chin) then great.
 If you’ve never heard of these composers or anyone like them that doesn’t matter at all.
 In your portfolio we want to see what you’re passionate about.
 You could submit imaginative pop songs, a new piece for jazz ensemble, string quartets or music for other classical ensembles, pieces for a strange mixture of instruments, solo pieces or anything else for that matter.

-If we’ve invited you to an interview and the workshop then we like your music and we want to know more.
+If we invite you to an interview then we like your music and we want to know more.
 We will talk about your music but this is not the most important feature of this stage.
 We’re building a section – the composers spend a lot of time together – so we’re looking for personalities that can work together and represent composition in the NYO.

 The main things we’re looking for are: